 Aggregators as well whether they are Facebook, Reddit or the New York Times aim to abstract away the content producer from the feed.
 It’s beneficial to them if you do not notice the difference between a long form New Yorker piece and a quiz from BuzzFeed or an article from a wire service from one researched for years by the investigative reporting staff.
 It keeps you on their site, consuming their ads.
 But in doing that you lose the advantages that come with curators, why you’d want one in the first place.
 A good curator, has a consistent voice and a domain of expertise and by extension a context that their arguments are presented in.
 By using the New York Times, Facebook or Reddit as your “broker” for content from content “wholesalers” you lose context in addition to the loss in agency.

-Nesting Dolls of Curators
+Nesting Doll of Curators

 Unbeknownst to many, the way podcasts work is based on the open standard RSS.
 Content producers attach a generic feed to their website which RSS Readers can use to get a list of content published that day.
-RSS.
 RSS fell out of favor with the death of Google Reader and gradually people adopting Facebook, Twitter and Reddit.
 But what it did have was a similar curation model to podcasts.
 People chose what to subscribe to and were delivered all content from those subscriptions.
 From there they can choose how to filter through that feed.

 It’s easy enough to set up an RSS feed that just shows you the postings of the day or if you’re ambitious you can take it further.
 There’s a whole bunch of clients you can use, I use Reeder4 on my mac and phone (https://reederapp.com/), and I have a shared feed in a discord server I am in using a bot we made which posts the new posts every morning (https://github.com/the-round-table/trtbot).
-The beauty of RSS is it gives you a mechanism to diversify the curation you’re exposed to without the additional cognitive load.
+The beauty of RSS is it gives you a mechanism to diversify the sources you’re exposed to without the additional cognitive load.
 The issue you face without RSS is to remember to check out all of those sources.
 This is not an issue if you automatically poll all the sources you’ve written down as interesting.
 As to my usage patterns issue, which started this journey, it has the benefit of being based around pulls (i.e. you need to ask for more content for more content to show), and inherently limited by the content being published, so you can’t build the habit of endlessly refreshing the page to get more content.

 But both Podcasts and RSS are based around multiple levels of curation, there is curation in the sources and this is done by the user, and there is curation in each source, done by the source themselves.
-The user has the ability to change the sources they see at their will but will need to go through all the content sources put out, the nice thing is that they get to choose what metrics are used to organize content.
+The user has the ability to change the sources they see at their will but will need to go through all the content sources put out.
+The nice thing is that they get to choose what metrics are used to organize content.
 It gives the user recourse to change the feed as they like while also benefiting from the value curators provide.

 RSS is not a complete solution however.
 The key flaw (that curated feeds are really good at and is probably why people switched) is the discovery of the new is really hard with RSS by itself.
 RSS is static with regard to sources.
 So while some cool new source might appear on Reddit or Facebook because someone else frequents that site, you’ll never find it if you’re not looking it.
 It’s easy enough to continue to use Reddit, Facebook, Twitter or HackerNews and remain vigilant for new sources which you add to your RSS feed, but these are stochastic events based on Reddit, Facebook etc. catching your interest and may draw you back into the algorithmic or crowd feed fold.